michaelzheng1/ravenous/README.md

 ## Ravenous

-A website where users can search, view and sort through restaurants with the Yelp API.
-Must enter both inputs in order to work.
+A SPA (Single page application) to search the best match and highest-rated restaurant with Yelp API.
+Includes a schedule GitHub Action to audit any vulnerabilities in the dependencies configured in the application.

-This is a upgraded version from CodeAcademy using GitHub Action and React Hooks.
+This is a upgraded version from CodeAcademy using GitHub Action and Sass.

 ![Alt Text](https://github.com/michaelzheng1/website/blob/master/gif/ravenous.gif?raw=true)